MasterVotr/Raytracer/README.md

 ## About

 **Author: Jakub Votrubec**
-**Subject teacher: Ing.
+**Subject teacher NI-PG1: Ing.
 Radek Richtr, Ph.D.**
+**Subject teacher NI-GPU: doc.
+Ing.
+Ivan Šimeček, Ph.D.**

-This project is a raytracer developed as part of the PG1 course at CTU Prague for the academic year 2024/25.
+This project is a raytracer developed as part of the NI-PG1 and NI-GPU course at CTU Prague for the academic year 2024/25.
 It demonstrates fundamental computer graphics concepts such as ray tracing, shading, and rendering.
 It also demonstrates the value of acceleration data structures when it comes to optimizing render time.
+There is also a GPU implementation using CUDA on the **NI-GPU** branch

 The full report in Czech can be found [here](report/report.pdf).